itzvinoth/vp-docs/docs/guide/installation.md

 Install `simpleUI` with the node package manager.
 It can work with webpack and ES2015 very well.

 :::tip
-$ npm install simple-ui --save
+$ npm install slim-ui --save

+# Or if you prefer using yarn
+yarn add slim-ui
 :::

 ### Module Loader